Ankitraghav000/Docker/README.md

 - create docker tag
 - login into docker acc via cli mode
 - push the image

-Note : you have make unique name for image, same name image is not acceptable.
+Note : you have make unique name for image, same name image is not acceptable.<br>
 you have to create tag in same manner that is given below.
 ### docker tag

 Paste this command in terminal to tag the image